Pascal Bauer / Ana Bloom / Véronique Bourgoin /

-Breaths, Breath project is a scream, an experiment and photographic attempt to make visible the "other side".
-It is a road taken on the past exiles of my family history and my contemporary artistic nomadism in order to question the migrations of today.
-A photographic fight is played here between the elements, the air, the water, the fire, questioning our relation to the earth, the culture, the Cosmos.
+Breaths, Breath project is a cry, an experience and a photographic attempt to make visible “the other side”.
+It is a journey taken on the past exiles of my family history and my contemporary artistic nomadism in order to question today's migrations.
+A photographic fight takes place here between the elements, air, water, fire, questioning our relationship to the earth, to culture, to the Cosmos.

-I catch breaths in cities near oceans and seas until now.
-I expose these breaths on arrival in a new destination or I return to artistic residency to capture other Breaths and so on.
+I have been picking up breaths in cities close to oceans and seas so far.
+I exhibit these breaths on arrival in a new destination or I return to artistic residency to capture other Breaths and so on.
 This road started in Marseille in France in 2015.
 Marseille was exhibited in Paris, then in Spain.
 Spain was exposed in India.
 The breaths collected in India were exposed in Tunisia.
 The continuation of the road will continue in 2019 on a historic destination in Havana.
 This work is done without digital retouching.
 Only a heavy chromatic work participates in the visual language.